 Glory’s basic policy on corporate governance is set out in the Corporate Governance Guidelines.

-The Company’s Board of Directors is composed of twelve Directors, nine of which are Directors who are not Audit & Supervisory Committee Members and three Directors who are Audit & Supervisory Committee Members, including five independent Outside Directors.
-The Board decides the important business policies of the Company and the Group, supervises business execution, and receives reports on the status of business execution.
-Further, in order to expedite decision-making, decisions on important business execution are flexibly delegated to the Directors, thereby enabling expedited and flexible decision-making.
+The Company's Board of Directors is composed of ten (10) Directors, including seven (7) Directors who are not Audit & Supervisory Committee Members and three (3) Directors who are Audit & Supervisory Committee Members.
+Five (5) of ten Board members are independent Outside Directors.
+In accordance with the Rules of the Board of Directors, the Board decides on the important business policies of the Group, supervises and receives reports on important matters regarding the Group's business execution.
+To enable expedited decision-making, certain business execution authorities are delegated to Directors as necessary.

-The Company’s Audit & Supervisory Committee is composed of three Directors who are Audit & Supervisory Committee Members, including two independent Outside Directors.
-Audit & Supervisory Committee conducts audits based on an annual corporate audit plan established in accordance with the audit policy and the assignment of duties determined by the Audit & Supervisory Committee.
-This is executed in accordance with the internal control system by utilizing the Internal Audit Department positioned under the direct control of the Audit & Supervisory Committee, and in close cooperation with the accounting auditor.
-Based on these audits, at the Audit & Supervisor Committee, they share information regarding the status of implementation and results of the audits and exchange opinions.
+The Company's Audit & Supervisory Committee is composed of three (3) Directors who are Audit & Supervisory Committee Members, including two (2) independent Outside Directors.
+The Company ensures that the Audit & Supervisory Committee by having a full-time committee member and a chairperson therein.
+In accordance with the Company's audit policy and the assignment of duties stipulated therein, the Audit & Supervisory Committee conduct audits in liaison with the Internal Audit Department positioned directly under the committee and the Accounting Auditor based on the committee's annual corporate audit plans.

 Title | Name | Board of Directors |